Rutgers Department of Physics, SAS and

 July 13th - August 6th, 2020 8AM - 2PM

 Rutgers Physics Teacher Summer Training is a four-week professional development program for physics teachers of all levels, from conceptual to AP.
-Teachers meet Monday-Thursday in the Serin Physics Building at Rutgers New Brunswick to do the following:
+The course is designed in the style of student inquiry and guided investigation, and is taught by 2019 PhysTEC Teacher of the Year Matt Blackman.
+Participants meet in the Serin Physics Lab at Rutgers Busch Campus to do the following:

 Design and conduct NGSS-aligned lessons and activities.